badabingbreda/bb-livepreview/README.md

 **Version:**

+1.2.4	removed redundant line of code which seemed to give warning in WP's plugin section (thanks Ivan!)

 1.2.3	fixed bug that didn't hide Layout Settings on top bar, updated language file.
 Updated installation procedure.

 1.2.2	Had to bump version for github to notice